-5. Alter societal perception of women in science
+5. Alter societal perception of women and non-binary persons in science

-Stereotypes depict researchers as white (old) man.
-In order to show society and especially pupils and students that scientific research is an interesting and promising profession for women and people of all ethnics the colleagues of PR and knowledge transfer as well as IGB scientists actively support the Girls' Day and soapbox science.
+Stereotypes depict researchers as white, middle-aged to old men.
+In order to show society and especially pupils and students that scientific research is an interesting and promising profession for women and non-binary persons and people of all ethnics, the colleagues of PR and knowledge transfer as well as IGB scientists actively support the Girls' Day and Soapbox Science Berlin.
 These actions are oriented towards society and students and are less directly linked to the position of women at IGB.